mathworks/matlab-bamboo-plugin/CONFIGDOC.md

 ### Run MATLAB Build
 The **Run MATLAB Build** task enables you to run a build using the [MATLAB build tool](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html).
 You can use this task to run the MATLAB build tasks specified in a file named `buildfile.m` in the root of your repository.
 To use the **Run MATLAB Build** task, you need MATLAB R2022b or a later release.

 To configure the **Run MATLAB Build** task, first specify the MATLAB executable and optional startup options to use for the task.
-Then, specify your MATLAB build tasks and build options.
+Then, specify your MATLAB build tasks and options.
 If you specify more than one task in the **Tasks** box, use a space to separate them.
 If you do not specify any tasks, the plugin runs the default tasks in `buildfile.m` as well as all the tasks on which they depend.
 For example, use MATLAB R2023b to run a task named `mytask` as well as all the tasks on which it depends.

 <img width="full" alt="run_matlab_build" src="https://github.com/mathworks/matlab-bamboo-plugin/assets/48831250/97a03376-4c15-4ddb-af17-2a0c3ff133b1">

 MATLAB exits with exit code 0 if the build runs successfully.
 Otherwise, MATLAB terminates with a nonzero exit code, which causes the Bamboo build to fail.

 #### Specify Build Options
 To specify build options for your MATLAB build, first select **Specify build options**  and then populate the box that appears in the task configuration interface.
 For example, specify `-continueOnFailure` to continue running the MATLAB build upon a build environment setup or task failure.
-The plugin supports the same [options](https://www.mathworks.com/help/matlab/ref/buildtool.html#mw_50c0f35e-93df-4579-963d-f59f2fba1dba) that you can pass to the `buildtool` command when running a MATLAB build.
+The plugin supports the same [options](https://www.mathworks.com/help/matlab/ref/buildtool.html#mw_50c0f35e-93df-4579-963d-f59f2fba1dba) that you can pass to the `buildtool` command.

 If you specify more than one build option, use a space to separate them.